 In cases where the borrower finds a RESPA violation from a loan servicer, here is what he/she should do.
 Please note that using the below mentioned steps are important before initiating any legal lawsuit.

-Upon receiving the complaint, the loan servicer should provide a written response to the grievances of the borrower.
+Upon receiving the complaint, the loan servicer should reply with a written response to the grievances of the borrower.
 For this, the loan servicer has approximately 20 business days from the receipt of the written complaint.

 - Either correct the issues mentioned in the complaint; or

 - Provide a reasonable justification to validate the non-compliance.